rifaterdemsahin/ai-vs-freelancer/3_UI/README.md

 ## 🎓 Purpose

-Build a personal knowledge base of concepts, theories, design patterns, and skills required for this project.
+Build a personal visual representation of your  knowledge base of concepts, theories, design patterns, and skills required for this project.

 **Premise:** Development is a continuous learning journey.
 Document and share what you learn.